* Company eyes orders from $10 mln to over $100 mln

 * Will reevaluate plan to close Avondale later this year

-Chris Kastner, corporate vice president and general manager of corporate development, told Reuters Huntington Ingalls would reevaluate plans to close the Avondale facility, or lay off more workers, depending on how the new business did this year.
+Chris Kastner, corporate vice president and general manager of corporate development, told Reuters that Huntington Ingalls would reevaluate plans to close the Avondale facility, or lay off more workers, depending on how the new business did this year.

 Mike Petters, chief executive of Huntington Ingalls, said the workforce at Avondale, which numbers around 2,000 now, had unique engineering and manufacturing capabilities that would help the company compete in the energy sector.